achasol/achasol/README.md

 ### Hi there 👋

-I'm Naim, I work as a Senior Solutions Engineer @ Databricks in the Netherlands.
+I'm Naim, I work as a Forward deployed engineer @ Databricks in the Netherlands.
 I am fortunate to have worked on many interesting projects for a diverse set of companies.

 My current areas of interest are: